 North Texas Freight Terminal Electrification 2020

 The Call for Projects is accepting applications at this time.
-The next application deadline is to be determined.
+The next application deadline is Friday, April 14, 2023.

 The North Central Texas Council of Governments (NCTCOG), under the Environmental Protection Agency’s (EPA) Clean Diesel Funding Assistance Program, is offering approximately $860,000 million in grant funding through this Call for Projects (CFP) for projects that reduce idling from transport refrigerated units (TRUs) of heavy-duty diesel trucks and trailers.
 Specifically, funding will be used to assist in construction and installation of EPA SmartWay verified electrified parking spaces (EPS) at truck terminals and distribution centers in the Dallas-Fort Worth (DFW) 10-county ozone nonattainment area that will be used to power TRUs while heavy-duty trucks and trailers are on stand-by or currently loading or unloading.
 NCTCOG will provide rebates to cover up to 30 percent of eligible project unit costs.

 Any entity which owns and/or operates private freight terminal or distribution center that primarily receives heavy-duty truck TRUs and trailer TRUs and located in the 10 counties currently classified as nonattainment for the pollutant ozone